WyMark1/CS435-Term-Project/README.md

 # CS435-Term-Project
 This is a repository for our CS435 term project

+When you first pull these files you will need to run chmod +x *.sh for them to be executable

 The Compile.sh bash file compiles the project into a jar and puts it into hadoop for this to work you need a to have a directory called CS435-Term-Project at root